Defender (association football)

-In the sport of association football, a defender is an outfield position whose primary role is to stop attacks during the game and prevent the opposition from scoring.
+In the sport of association football, a defender is an outfield player whose primary role is to stop attacks during the game and prevent the opposition from scoring.

-Centre-backs are usually positioned in pairs, with one full-back on either side to their left and right, but can be played in threes with or without full-backs.

-Defenders fall into four main categories: centre-back, sweeper, full-back, and wing-back.
-The centre-back and full-back positions are essential in most modern formations.
-The sweeper and wing-back roles are more specialised for certain formations dependent on the manager's style of play and tactics.
-Centre-backs are usually tall and positioned for their ability to win duels in the air.
+Defenders fall into four main categories: centre-backs, full-backs, sweepers, and wing-backs.
+The centre-back and full-back positions are most common in modern formations.
+The sweeper and wing-back roles are more specialised, often limited to certain formations dependent on the manager's style of play and tactics.

 Centre-back

 The centre-back (also known as a central defender or centre-half, as the modern role of the centre-back arose from the centre-half position) defends in the area directly in front of the goal and tries to prevent opposing players, particularly centre-forwards, from scoring.
 Centre-backs accomplish this by blocking shots, tackling, intercepting passes, contesting headers and marking forwards to discourage the opposing team from passing to them.
+Centre-backs are often tall and positioned for their ability to win duels in the air.
 In the modern game, most teams employ two or three centre-backs in front of the goalkeeper.
 The 4–2–3–1, 4–3–3, and 4–4–2 formations all use two centre-backs.